 United States Mint

 If you've never visited a U.S. Mint, take a tour at the facility in Denver where coins are produced and gold and silver bullion stored.
 The tours are geared for ages seven and older and provide fascinating insight and fun facts about the history of coin production and the process of making the money we use every day.
 Tours are offered Monday through Thursday between the hours of 8 a.m. and 3:30 p.m.
 They're best when production is in process but there is no guarantee that production will be up and running during every tour.
+Be advised that tour guests must arrive 30 minutes prior to the tour or they will not be admitted.
 Don't skip the Mint's gift shop with its fun, educational items, including books and money-themed gifts.
 (303-405-4761, 800-872-6468)